 The following resources were compiled to help Region VIII Community Health Centers stay informed about the new and changing world of Health Information Technology (HIT).
-Please contact the CHAMPS Clinical Programs Director if you have any questions about these materials or would like to share other useful resources you have found.
+Please contact the CHAMPS Clinical Quality Improvement Director if you have any questions about these materials or would like to share other useful resources you have found.

 Note: Visit the CHAMPS Meaningful Use Information and Resources webpage for an overview of Meaningful Use and links to additional resources providing in-depth details about the MU initiative.